Family Innovations Scale Grant

 - Communications (website, promotions)

-- Expenses related to political or religious activities
+- Costs related to political or religious activities

-- General or ongoing operating expenses (unrelated to the project)
+- General or ongoing operating costs (unrelated to the project)

 - Personal one-on-one professional services (including expenses related to direct therapy, counselling/ legal and/or accounting advice)

-- Expenses related to paying for participant groceries, household supplies, or equipment
+- Costs related to paying for participant groceries, household supplies, or equipment

 - Bursaries, scholarships, sponsorships or individual requests (including regranting funds to other projects or people)